The “Every Frame a Painting” YouTube channel was created by Tony Zhou and Taylor Ramos in 2014.

 He talks about how exciting it is to view masterful filmmaking and see how it was done through the use of scene breakdowns and analysis.
 He has been able to create popular videos by talking about his favorite directors like Stanley Kubrick, Quentin Tarantino, Wes Anderson, Alfred Hitchcock, and so many others.

 He not only breaks down their work, but he explains what makes their work so great.
 It’s entertaining to see how filmmakers were able to create such memorable scenes and how they were able to craft them together with such precision.

 Every Frame A Painting Kurosawa To Bong Joon-Ho

-One of the most interesting film series I’ve watched in a while.
-Every Frame a Painting is a Youtube channel run by Tony Zhou, aka Every Frame a Painting.
-Bong Joon-Ho is a South Korean director whose films include Memories of Murder, The Host, Mother, Snowpiercer and Okja.
+Bong Joon-Ho is a South Korean director whose films include Memories of Murder, The Host, Mother, Snowpiercer, and Okja.
 His films are often set in dystopian worlds with themes such as social isolation and greed.

-In this way, he is able to show the viewer that there is no such thing as “good” or “bad” filmmaking and that the art of film is really based in the choices that are made.
+In this way, he can show the viewer that there is no such thing as good or bad filmmaking and that the art of film is based on the choices that are made.

 Jackie Chan Every Frame A Painting Success